urbit/docs/docs/hoon/twig/atom.md

 Recall the `$atom` span, `{$atom p/aura q/(unit @)}`.

-Each atom constant syntax implies an aura, which is just a textual symbol.
+Each atom constant syntax implies an `aura`, which is just a textual symbol.
 The aura is used indiscriminately to convey physical units, semantic interpretations, parsing syntax, and/or printing syntax.
 It's soft type and can be manually overridden.

+To write an aura, we generally borrow the atomic mold syntax, such as `@ud` for the unsigned decimal.
-We generally write an aura in its irregular mold syntax, such as `@ud`.
+We   write an aura

+in its irregular mold syntax, such as
+`@ud`.
 The syntax for the

 ## Twigs